Skip to content

 Magens Bay Beach Trail is a 1.8-mile trail near Magens Bay Beach that takes hikers up into the surrounding forest and back down again.

-This trail offers hikers the chance to see a diverse range of tropical plants and do some wildlife spotting.
+This St Thomas hiking trail offers hikers the chance to see a diverse range of tropical plants and do some wildlife spotting.
 You can see all sorts of birds like peregrine falcons and golden warblers.
 Plus with the abundance of iguanas on the island you’re bound to see some along the trip.

 While this trail isn’t particularly long, it can get quite steep at certain points, so it’s best suited for people who have hiking experience.